ShauryaP8/P-NP-prototype/README.md

 ## Step 1: Tool Selection

-We chose Python for its rich ecosystem suitable for numerical computations and data visualization.
+I chose Python for its rich ecosystem suitable for numerical computations and data visualization.
 The following libraries were selected:

 - `NumPy`: For efficient numerical computations.
 - `Pandas`: For structured data manipulation (not used in the current script but useful for handling larger datasets).